OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 2. The mixture is exposed to radiation with short pulses of laser light, charging the matrix.
 3. The matrix transfers its charge to the analytes because the wavelength of the laser light is the same as the absorbance maximum of the matrix.
 4. The analytes become charged and are fed to the mass analyzer.

+Refer to the image below for a diagrammatic representation of the steps in MALDI.

 ![a simplified, schematic representation of MALDI](../images/introduction/MALDI.png)